PEXANE2/azure-docs.tr-tr/articles/iot-edge/module-composition.md

 ---
-title: Modüller ve rotalar dağıtım bildirimleri - Azure IOT Edge ile bildirmek | Microsoft Docs
+title: Declare modules and routes with deployment manifests - Azure IoT Edge | Microsoft Docs
-description: Bir dağıtım bildirimi dağıtmak için hangi modülü nasıl bildirir, nasıl dağıtacağınızı ve bunlar arasında ileti yollarını nasıl oluşturulacağını öğrenin.
+description: Learn how a deployment manifest declares which modules to deploy, how to deploy them, and how to create message routes between them.
 author: kgremban
 manager: philmea
 ms.author: kgremban